Policies and Procedures Manual

 Role and Responsibilities of the EAP Committee

-1. The EAP Committee selects and dismisses, if necessary, a Coordinator/Counselor by a majority vote and makes a recommendation to the President of the College and the President of the Union for its approval.
+1. The EAP Committee selects and dismisses, if necessary, the EAP Coordinator and the EAP Counselor by a majority vote and makes a recommendation to the President of the College and the President of the Union for its approval.

-2. Characteristics that a committee must consider when selecting the EAP Coordinator/Counselor:
+2. Characteristics that a committee must consider when selecting the EAP Coordinator and the EAP Counselor: